WHO WE ARE

 Residents in Recovery Society opened it's doors on September 4th, 2018.
 Our first male combined pre and post-treatment sober living home opened on September 7th, 2018.
 In the spring of 2019, we added a second male and the first female combined pre and post-treatment sober living homes.
-In the spring of 2020 we added a male post-treatment sober living home for men that are returning to work.
+In the spring of 2020 we added a male post-treatment sober living home for men that are returning to work during COVID, which eventually was transitioned into a second female sober living home.
 In July of 2020 we began to utilize a suite in the women's home for a client looking to be reunified with her child.
 In July of 2021 we added a five-plex, supporting single mothers seeking additional support through a post-treatment sober living program with their child(ren).
 In August of 2021 we took over the group home previously known as Harris House and began to support women that are in their third trimester of pregnancy or who have just given birth to a child, where the child is at risk of apprehension due to drug use by the mother.

 As of August 2020, we had a sober living capacity of 25 single adults.
 (19 males and 5 females), 5 single-parent families, 5 mothers with a newborn baby and 2 mothers in their third trimester.
 By the spring of 2022, this number had grown to 24 single adults (12 males and 12 females), 8 single-parent families and 9 mothers with up to 3 children each in the Family Healing Center.
 As of July 2022, there were 38 children, ages newborn to 15 years old in our various programs who are all supported through an infant care facility and a child educational program at the former Greyhound bus depot.